Leibowk/Song-Organizer/README.md

 Song Organization Project

 Organizes songs by giving mp3 files the "Artist Name" of the song.
-Assumes all files will have the name of the artist, in the song name in the directory.
+Assumes all files will have the name of the artist in the song name of the mp3.
-By adding their name to the characteristic of the file, it allows for better ability to see favorite artists, organize better, and more!
+By adding their name to the characteristic of the file, it allows for better ability to see favorite artists, organization, and more!

 Example Directory: